Paradigm4/superfunpack/README.md

 ## fisher\_test\_odds\_ratio and fisher\_test\_p\_value

+See http://paradigm4.github.io/SciDBR/fisher.html  for the R package support for this function.

 Estimate the conditional odds ratio or p value Fisher's exact test for testing the null of independence of rows and columns in a 2x2 contingency table with fixed marginals.
 Use these functions together to conduct Fisher's exact tests